kubernetes-retired/kubefed/docs/userguide.md

 ## Higher order behaviour

-The architecture of federation v2 API allows higher level APIs to be constructed using the mechanics provided by the standard form of the federated API types (containing fields for `template`, `placement` and `override`) and associated controllers for a given resource.
+The architecture of kubefed API allows higher level APIs to be constructed using the mechanics provided by the standard form of the federated API types (containing fields for `template`, `placement` and `override`) and associated controllers for a given resource.
-Further sections describe few of higher level APIs implemented as part of Federation V2.
+Further sections describe few of higher level APIs implemented as part of Kubefed.

 ### Multi-Cluster Ingress DNS